rebus-org/migr8/README.md

 # Migr8

+First you install the appropriate Migr8 package - if you're using SQL Server, you will probably

+	Install-Package Migr8 -ProjectName YourApp

+and if you're using PostgreSQL, you be all

+	Install-Package Migr8.Npgsql -ProjectName YourApp

+and then you will be good to go :)

+## Let's migrate

 Execute the migrations - either in a dedicated command line app, or - my favorite - whenever your app starts up, just before it connects to the database:

 	Database.Migrate("db", Migrations.FromThisAssembly());

-where `db` is a key in the `connectionStrings` section of your app.config/web.config, and then, elsewhere in the calling assembly, you define these bad boys:
+where `db` is a key in the `connectionStrings` section of your app.config/web.config, and then, elsewhere in the calling assembly, you define these bad boys (which happen to be valid T-SQL):

     [Migration(1, "Create table for the Timeout Manager to use")] class CreateRebusTimeoutsTable : ISqlMigration